srdtrk/cw-ica-controller/README.md

 This contract is not meant to be used in production.
 It is meant to be used as a reference implementation for how to build a CosmWasm contract that can communicate with the golang ica/host module.
 The following are some of the limitations of this contract:

 - The contract cannot create multiple interchain accounts.
 It can only create one.
-- ICA channels must be ordered (enforced by golang ica/host module).
-Due to the semantics of ordered channels in IBC, any timeout will cause the channel to be closed.

 ## Acknowledgements